1957 Pacific typhoon season: Typhoon Wendy

-Typhoon Agnes
+Super Typhoon Agnes

 On August 12, the seventh storm of the season formed.
 Agnes moved in an erratic northern direction until August 16, when it briefly turned to the northwest toward China.
 Agnes then began to curve towards the north, passing over one of the Ryukyu Islands with 155 mph winds and a minimum central pressure of 905 mbar.
 After it passed over the islands, Agnes weakened to tropical storm strength.
 On August 21, South Korea was struck by a 50 mph Agnes; their 1st tropical cyclone of the season.
 It passed over the peninsula and briefly was over water before it hit Russia with 45 mph winds.
 Agnes became extratropical the next day over southern Russia.
 Its extratropical form continued for two more days until it dissipated in the center of the Sea of Okhotsk.

 Tropical Storm 08W

 08W formed on August 15, becoming the 8th of the season.
 It moved in a generally westward direction for a couple days until it struck Hainan on August 18 with 65 mph winds and a minimum pressure of 984 mbar.
 It moved south over land, retaining its strength.
 It soon moved north again, but suddenly turned southwest for a brief time before it returned to its original path.
 It weakened to a tropical depression on August 20 and struck mainland China later that day.
 It almost became extratropical almost at the same time.
 Ex-08W lingered northeast until the 24th, when the last of it was gone after ten days in existence.